-2.7 Including files
+2.8 Including files

-In order to allow you a more flexible organization of your rules files, YARA provides the include directive.
-This directive works in a similar way to the #include pre-procesor directive in your C programs, which inserts the content of the specified source file into the current file during compilation.
+In order to allow for more flexible organization of your rules files, YARA provides the include directive.
+This directive works in a similar way to the #include pre-processor directive in C programs, which inserts the content of the specified source file into the current file during compilation.
 The following example will include the content of other.yar into the current file:

-'''

 include "other.yar"

-'''

 The base path when searching for a file in an include directive will be the directory where the current file resides.
-For that reason, the file other.yar in the previous example should be located in the same directory of the current file.
-However you can also specify relative paths like these ones:
+For this reason, the file other.yar in the previous example should be located in the same directory of the current file.
+However, you can also specify relative paths like these: